platform9/express/README.md

 git checkout <branchName>
 ```

-## Configuration Control Plane (CLI Only)
+## Configure Access to the Management Plane (CLI Only)
-To configure the Platform9 Express CLI to communicate with the Platform9 control plane, run the following command (a sample session is included):
+To configure the Platform9 Express CLI to communicate with the Platform9 management plane, run the following command (a sample session is included):

 ```
 # ./pf9-express -s